Choose a Client-Centered Approach

 The greatest reason that attorneys can’t guarantee an outcome in your case is because it is impossible to predict the verdict that a jury will return or the ruling that a Judge will make.
 The role of an attorney is to assist you by providing you with legal options so you can make an informed decision on how to present your case in court.

-So, when choosing an attorney, be very weary of attorneys who promise certain results because they’re just writing you checks that you’ll never be able to cash.
+So, when you choose an attorney, be very weary of attorneys who promise certain results because they’re just writing you checks that you’ll never be able to cash.

 Choose an Attorney with Value

 As with everything in life, you get what you pay for, and what you see is what you get.
 You wouldn’t buy a Pontiac Fiero and expect the performance of a Ferrari.
 It is true that there is a sizeable gap in the hourly rates that different attorneys charge but consider first that there may be a reason that some attorneys are willing to accept your case for a cheaper rate.

 You already know that cost and value aren’t the same thing.
 Hiring an attorney who isn’t experienced and skilled in the type of case that you’re facing can cost you a LOT of money in the long run.
 An inexperienced “cheaper” attorney can ultimately be quite expensive.
 You could end up paying them to make mistakes along the way.
 If you’re lucky, an inexperienced attorney’s mistakes along the way won’t cost you a courtroom victory.

 When you choose an attorney with experience in your type of case, you’re choosing an attorney with value.

 Regardless of the situation that you’re facing, you’re probably not thrilled with the idea of hiring an attorney.
 Beyond hiring an attorney, you’re probably even less thrilled at the idea of the months, and sometimes years, that you’ll be dealing with this legal issue.

 The absolute best advice that you’ll ever hear in finding an attorney is to find an attorney that you feel comfortable talking to.